Evaluating a concern

 If the Triage Committee’s initial assessment of a report or complaint raises issues about a teacher’s competence, they will inform the teacher and invite the teacher to respond.
 The Triage Committee may then refer the issue to the competency process.

-A case coordinator may collect additional evidence about the issue from the school, kura, centre or learning facility and the teacher.
+A case coordinator may collect additional evidence about the issue from the school, kura, centre, or learning facility and the teacher.
 All information is shared with the teacher and they will get an opportunity to see and respond to the evidence.

-A Professional Practice Evaluator will then evaluate and assess the teacher’s competency using the Standards for the Teaching Profession | Ngā Paerewa.
+A Professional Practice Evaluator will then evaluate and assess the teacher's competency using Ngā Paerewa | Standards for the Teaching Profession.
 Evaluators are experienced, registered senior teachers from across the sector.

 The report will be shared with the teacher.
 Depending on the recommendation, there may be a further opportunity for the teacher to respond at this stage.